Whatsapp Icon

 • Bone Health: Some breast cancer treatments can weaken your bones.
 Talk to your doctor about ways to maintain bone strength, which may include dietary supplements like calcium and vitamin D or medications to protect bone density.

-• Monitor Hormonal Changes: If your treatment involved hormone therapy, be mindful of how hormonal changes affect your body and discuss any concerns with your doctor.
+• Monitor Hormonal Changes: If your treatment involves hormone therapy, be mindful of how hormonal changes affect your body and discuss any concerns with your doctor.
 This might include symptoms of menopause or changes in mood and energy levels.

 Finally, educate yourself about the signs of recurrence and speak up about any new symptoms or concerns.
 Early detection is key in addressing any issues promptly.
 Embrace your health post-cancer with positivity and proactive measures, and remember, you're not alone on this journey.